joshlevy89/llm_judge_debate/BASELINE_CACHE.md

 ### Cache Consistency

 The cache assumes:
-- Questions at the same index are the same across runs
+- Questions at the same index are the same across runs (within the same dataset)
 - Direct QA with temperature 0.0 is deterministic enough to cache
 - Model behavior is consistent for the same question

+**Question Index:** The cache keys are based on the actual index in the GPQA diamond dataset (`dataset[42]` always refers to the same question).

 ### Cache Invalidation

-Cache is automatically invalidated when:
+Cache is automatically invalidated (ignored) when:
-- Model name changes
-- Temperature changes
-- Question dataset changes (different question at same index)
+- **Model name changes** - Different models have separate cache files
+- **Temperature changes** - Cached results won't match current temperature
+- **Dataset changes** - If you change `DATASET_NAME`, `DATASET_SUBSET`, or `DATASET_SPLIT` in `config.py`, cache will be ignored

+When cache is invalidated, you'll see a warning message and fresh results will be generated.

 ### Performance